LoveMalmros/mintlify-test/Concepts.md

 Some dashboards will have widgets that you can embedd separately via the `url` field.
 The data from these widgets can also be fetched in its raw format if you want to create your own UI for the widget.
 More on this in the next section.

+## Custom fields
+The dashboard might have custom fields, these can be used for custom integrations.
+Lets say you need a sorting return then you can add the custom field sorting_index to all the dashboards and then sort the dashboards in the order you would like.
+These fields are set by the administrator in Homepal.

+## Validity
+Links are valid in 3600s.